-- 3.1 Security management - 3.1.1 Risk analysis related to security, operational reliability and business continuity should be conducted and kept up to date in order to determine an acceptable level of risk and select adequate policies and appropriate procedures for preventing, detecting, containing and correcting violations.
+3.1 Security management

+- 3.1.1 Risk analysis related to security, operational reliability and business continuity should be conducted and kept up to date in order to determine an acceptable level of risk and to select adequate policies and appropriate procedures for preventing, detecting, containing and correcting violations.
 Compliance with such formalised policies should be assessed on a regular basis. - 3.1.2 Management and staff of all stakeholders involved should be trustworthy and fully competent (in terms of skills, training and number of staff) to make appropriate decisions, endorse security policies and carry out their scheme-related responsibilities and duties. - 3.1.3 Operational and incident management should be clearly defined and effectively implemented.
-As part of this operational management, fraud should be monitored effectively. - 3.1.4 The scheme's security policy should ensure the privacy, integrity and authenticity of data and the confidentiality of secrets (where applicable, e.g. for electronic mandates) during the initiation phase and the transaction phase, whenever data are processed, stored or exchanged.
-Effective contingency plans should be in place in case confidential information is revealed or compromised. - 3.1.5 Explicit policies for controlling both physical and logical access to direct debit processing systems and locations must be defined and documented.
+As part of this operational management, fraud should be monitored effectively. - 3.1.4 The scheme's security policy should ensure the privacy, integrity and authenticity of data and the confidentiality of secrets (where applicable, e.g. for access to remote banking, authentication of the payer and validation of orders) throughout all transaction phases, whenever data are processed, stored or exchanged.
+Effective contingency plans should be in place in case confidential information is revealed or compromised. - 3.1.5 Explicit policies for controlling both physical and logical access to credit transfer processing systems and locations must be defined and documented.
 Access rights must be used in a restrictive way.

-3.2 Security throughout the different phases (access, initiation, transaction)
+3.2 Security throughout the different phases (access, transaction)

-3.2.1 Adequate security requirements should be defined and enforced for the access of actors such as payees to the scheme, the initiation phase (including the option to use electronic mandates and the cancellation of mandates) and the transaction phase (including R-transactions).
+- 3.2.1 Adequate security requirements should be defined and enforced for the access phase (including the definition of secure procedures for remote electronic payment orders in e-banking systems, for instance, for the delivery of security devices or secrets for the authentication of the actors involved), and for the complete transaction phase (including R-transactions). - 3.2.2 Effective and secure procedures should:

-- 3.2.2 Effective and secure procedures should cover electronic mandates and the dematerialisation of paper mandates. - 3.2.3 The activities of payers and payees should be adequately monitored in line with the scheme's security policy in order to enable a timely reaction to fraud and any risks posed by such activities.
-Appropriate measures should be in place to limit the impact of fraud. - 3.2.4 Appropriate arrangements should be made to ensure that direct debits can be processed at all times, even on peak days. - 3.2.5 Sufficient evidence should be provided to enable transparent and easy clarification of disputes regarding payment transactions between actors.
+(i) cover the transmission of the payment order (either paper or electronic) given by the payer to the PSP; and (ii) be in place for the authentication of such orders (in particular for electronic orders) and for avoiding the unauthorised debiting of the payer's account at the PSP. - 3.2.3 The activities of payers and payees should be adequately monitored in line with the scheme's security policy in order to enable a timely reaction to fraud and any risks posed by such activities.
+Appropriate measures should be in place to limit the impact of fraud. - 3.2.4 Appropriate arrangements should be made to ensure that credit transfers can be processed at all times, even on peak days. - 3.2.5 Sufficient evidence should be provided to enable a transparent and easy clarification of disputes regarding payment transactions between actors.